 What’s a cat got to do with marketing your business?

-My cat, Paris, has some very definite ideas on the subject.
+It turns out that’s not true.
+In fact, my cat, Paris, has some very definite ideas on the subject.

 When he wants something, he asks for it.
 He doesn’t think about it, wonder if it’s OK, or he’s causing too much bother.
 He just asks.

 Lesson: if you want someone to do something, ask them.

 Meowing, leg rubbing, jumping on the keyboard

 If meowing doesn’t work, he tries rubbing against me, or jumping on the keyboard.
 If I ever type www1111111qqqqqq on this blog, you’ll know why.
 Use multiple methods to reach your prospects and interact with them.
 Some people prefer email, others like videos or podcasts.

 Lesson: use more than one marketing tactic

 Take a break every once in a while.
 Look back at what you’ve done, and analyze what’s working.
 Especially if you’re a one-man (or woman) band, give your brain time to relax.

 Lesson: you can’t be brilliant every day, all day